axibase/atsd/rule-engine/notifications/outgoing-webhook-telegram.md

     ![](./images/botfather.png)

-* Send the `/newbot` command and follow the prompts to create a bot user and obtain its token.
-The bot's username must end with `_bot` and cannot contain dash `-` symbol.
+* Send the `/newbot` command and complete the guided process to create a bot user and obtain its token.
+The bot username must end with `_bot` and cannot contain dash `-` symbol.

 ```txt
     Use this token to access the HTTP API: